 A contractor can protect itself from liability for its subcontractor’s employees in two ways: 1) obtain a current certificate of workers’ compensation coverage from its subcontractors prior to letting the contract and obtain renewed certificates as they expire; 2) purchase a blanket workers’ compensation policy insuring all of its employees as well as those of its subcontractors.
 A contractor should also carefully control access to the job site and know who is working for whom.

 A problem can arise under NC workers’ comp law when a sole proprietor or other business with no employees seeks to subcontract for work.
-The general contractor may be legitimately concerned that, while it would not be responsible for injuries sustained by the sole proprietor subcontractor himself, it would be liable for any employees subsequently hired by the sole proprietor.
+The general contractor may be legitimately concerned that, while it would not be responsible for injuries sustained by the sole proprietor subcontractor himself, it would be liable for any employees subsequently hired by the sole proprietor and brought on the job site.
 So how can a general contractor protect himself from the risk that a subcontractor will bring later-hired employees onto the job site without the knowledge of the general contractor?
 The answer is a workers’ compensation “ghost policy.”

 A ghost policy provides insurance only if the sole proprietor or other business subsequently hires employees.
-The sole proprietor is excluded from coverage under the policy.
+The sole proprietor is typically excluded from coverage under the policy.
+Since the policy initially insures no one, it is called a “ghost policy.”
 Ghost policies typically cost $800 to $1000 per year.